-These gluten and dairy-free stuffed mushrooms are the perfect appetizer or side for a gathering or the holidays!
-They’re plant-based, paleo, and easy to make.
+These gluten and dairy-free stuffed mushrooms make the perfect appetizer or side dish for gatherings or the holidays!
+They’re completely plant-based and so simple to make!

 Stuffed mushrooms are one of those appetizer classics!
 They’re usually cheesy, and have ingredients like breadcrumbs to make for a savory appetizer that’s a total crowd-pleaser.
 This version of stuffed mushrooms is grain-free, and dairy-free but still just as delicious, if not more!
 I can’t put these down whenever I make them, and even my husband who isn’t a mushroom fan went back for seconds.